“This post may contain affiliate links. Please read my disclosure for more info.

-Though I had no idea at the time, I can recognize the first time I was faced with the decision to either get comfortable being uncomfortable, or walk away.
+I had no idea at the time, but I recognize now, the first time I was faced with the decision to either get comfortable being uncomfortable, or walk away.
 And how it carried through to other parts of my life.

 I’d always loved to run as a kid, but when I showed up for the freshman cross country team, I doubt I had ever run more than 100 continuous yards before.
 For our first practice, the coach drove us to the Sea Bright, NJ beach where we ran sprints in the deep sand for 30 minutes until he finally called us in.

 “Ok”, he said, “practice is over and I’ll be waiting for you back at school.”

 “Wait, what?
 Waiting for us?”

 We were to run back – about 6 miles.

 That was my introduction to the concept of mind over matter.
 My 14 year old mind would never have imagined that I was capable of running 6 miles.
 But sure enough, we all hobbled into the school parking lot an hour later, and there he was, sitting in his car.